NitBravoA92/catalog-of-my-things/README.md

 <!-- PROJECT DESCRIPTION -->

-# OOP School Library <a name="about-project"></a>
+# Catalog of My Things <a name="about-project"></a>

-**"OOP School Library"** is a program made in ruby ​​for a University library, which was created using the object-oriented programming paradigm.
-The program allows users to register new students and teachers, manage book information, and more efficiently control books borrowing.
+**"Catalog of My things"** is a program made in ruby ​that allows you to manage through the command line the status of your Books, Music Albums and Games.
+You will be able to saved them, list them and define if it time to archive them upon their antiquity.

+[Find a video link of this project here:] ()

 ---